IceFireCode/SmellyRover/TECHDEBT.md

 [ ] improve public interface of Rover (names like XYD are unclear) [X] public get XYD and public pos basically do the same thing...
-[ ] getPositionAsString could belong to Position class [ ] use enum for commands L, R and M
+[ ] getPositionAsString could belong to Position class

+[ ] use enum for commands L, R and M
+    [ ] create enum Command
+    [ ] use enum in executeSingleCommand
+        [ ] use enum in turn function
+            [ ] in executeSingleCommand line 39, use Command
+            [ ] in executeSingleCommand line 41, use Command

 [X] use enum for directions N, S, E and W
     [x] create enum Direction